 Oncology is the study and treatment of cancer.
 Veterinary oncology includes all cancers in animals.
 A diagnosis of cancer is a very concerning time for pet owners.
-At U-Vet we have a dedicated oncology team to explain all of the potential options for testing and treatment to help pet owners make the best decision for their family, with quality of life always being the most important goal.
+At U-Vet we explain all of the potential options for testing and treatment to help pet owners make the best decision for their family, with quality of life always being the most important goal.
+Our internal medicine team can liaise with external oncology specialists to develop a treatment plain tailored to each case.

 What makes us unique

-At U-Vet we are fortunate to have one of the few specialist veterinary oncologists in Australia.
-We have dedicated chemotherapy preparation and administration areas, and are one of the few facilities able to perform radioactive iodine treatment for thyroid cancer in dogs, as well as for treatment of hyperthyroidism in cats.
+At U-Vet we have dedicated chemotherapy preparation and administration areas, and are one of the few facilities able to perform radioactive iodine treatment for thyroid cancer in dogs, as well as for treatment of hyperthyroidism in cats.

 We offer a range of oncology services, including: